renzisheree/renzisheree/README.md

 - 👋 Hi, I’m @renzisheree
 - 👀 I’m interested in web development, a bit of cloud(AWS).
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning Go
-- 💞️ I’m looking to collaborate on HCM CT
+- 💞️ I’m looking to collaborate on HN CT
 - 📫 How to reach me [...](https://www.facebook.com/rwus.please/)

 <!---